Category - Governance

 Funding for resort sustainability

-By Craig Huntington “Maintain, protect, and enhance the value of the timeshare.”
-This phrase should be on all timeshare board members’ minds when discussing their timeshare resort.
-Boards spend a great deal of time on pools, pets, and parking, but often they forget about their most important role: finances.
-Every board should have an investment […]
+By Craig Huntington “Maintain, protect, and enhance the value of the timeshare.†This phrase should be on all timeshare board members’ minds when discussing their timeshare resort.
+Boards spend a […]

 read more